-The Welsummer lays large brown eggs, however, it is a non sitter.
+The Welsummer lays large brown eggs however, it is a non sitter.
 Its head is small and its comb is upright and has evenly serrated points.
-It is a light, docile breed, with rustic-red and orange colour.
-Representations of cockerels in the media are often based upon the “classic” Welsummer look.
-The most common example of this would be the Kelloggs Cornflakes rooster.
+It is a light, docile breed, with rustic-red and orange colouring.
+The Welsummer hens usually have gold hair-like feathers on their necks, as the cocks have a rusty-red on their necks.
+Representations of cockerels in the media are often based upon the “classic” Welsummer look, with the most common example of this being the Kelloggs Cornflakes rooster.
 Its eggs are dark-brown and spotty.
 There are three variations of the standard Welsummer, these are the Partrige, Silver Duckwing and the Gold Duckwing.
-There is also a Bantam Welsummer breed which is similar but lays light brown eggs.
-Bantams exist in both Partrige and Silver Duckwing colours.
-The Welsummer hens usually have gold hair-like feathers on their necks, as the cocks have a rusty-red on their necks.
+There is also a Bantam Welsummer breed which is similar but lays light brown eggs and exists in both Partrige and Silver Duckwing colours.

 Soft feather – light

 Various shades of brown black tail with beetle green sheen.
-Also silver ducking.
+Also silver duckwing.
 Cock is particularly colourful.

 Bantam Variety Welsummer